vic-ma/howtodismantle.github.io/_posts/2024-08-22-I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.md

 ---
 In a [previous article](/I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html), we discussed an I/O module provided by the Taiwan-based company ICP DAS.
 In today's article, we will discuss another I/O module from the U-7500 series: the [U-7560](https://www.icpdas.com/en/product/U-7560M) with 6 digital Inputs and 6 Relay outputs.

 The main difference is that it supports OPC UA as the primary way of connecting to it.
 When we use MQTT to access I/O modules, we always need some kind of MQTT broker in the middle.

 This is not necessary when using OPC UA; we just connect Peakboard directly to the I/O device.
 OPC UA also doesn't need to process any kind of JSON stream or whatever the I/O module sends via MQTT.
 In OPC UA, the correct, scalar value is always sent and can be used without further processing.

-But there might be also one disadvantage to consider: Usually the OPC UA device comes with a natural limitation of the number of clients.
-When an Input event should be distributed over more than 4 or 5 clients the OPC UA host could be undersized and this results in unreliable behaviour.
-In that case MQTT might be the smarter choice.
+But there is one disadvantage to consider: The OPC UA device usually comes with a natural limit for the number of clients.
+When an input event needs to be distributed over more than 4 or 5 clients, the OPC UA host could be undersized.
+This results in unreliable behavior.
+In this case, MQTT might be the smarter choice.

 ![image](/assets/2024-08-22/010.png)

-## Configuring the U-7560
+## Configure the U-7560

-The U-7560 comes with a web interface like other typical ICP DAS products.
-As we want to focus on OPC UA we can make sure that OPC UA access is enabled.
-The screenshot shows the option to use anonymious access, however using certificates or user / password access control can be set here.
+The U-7560 comes with a web interface, like other ICP DAS products.
+Because we want to focus on OPC UA, we need to make sure that OPC UA access is enabled.
+The following screenshot shows that you can enable anonymous login, certificate login, and user/password login:

 ![image](/assets/2024-08-22/020.png)

-In the Module Settings part we can fine tune the 6 digital inputs and also the 6 relay outputs.
-The description is shown later in the OPC UA metadata and might make it a bit esier for OPC UA client to find the right input and output.
+In the **Module Setting** tab, we can fine tune the 6 digital inputs and 6 relay outputs.
+The **OPC UA Description** is shown in the OPC UA metadata and can make it a bit easier for OPC UA client to find the right input and output.

 ![image](/assets/2024-08-22/030.png)